Skip to main content

 }

-In your test file, you'll need to import this module explicitly, possibly using relative imports:
+In the test file, this module is explicitly imported, possibly using relative imports:

 src/test/news_feed_test.rell